tave8/capstone-project-epicode/README.md

 ZeroChiamate is a CRM software for small/medium-sized cleaning companies that want to stop coordinating everything on WhatsApp.

+The project has received interest and was leading to interesting collaboration opportunities.

 ## Links

 [Backend repo](https://github.com/tave8/operavion-crm-backend)